adsukharev/social-network/backend/README.md

     "longitude": "37.738073"
 }
  ```
- In the response you get token:
+ In the response you will get a token:
  ```
  {
     "message": "ok",